ZPI-2023-IST/Documentation/source/api.rst

 get_response
 ^^^^^^^^^^^^^
 The **get_response** function, is an asynchronous event handler, it returns the JSON with all the information about the game.
-This event is called as a response to :ref:`make_action` call.
+This event is called as a response to :ref:`make_move` call.

 Example of JSON response